Showing posts with label Lifestyle. Show all posts

 The naturally beautiful environment on Guimaras Island

-Guimaras is already beautiful as it is in its present state.
-And so many people would appreciate its hidden beauty and natural charm.
+Guimaras is already beautiful in its present state, and many people would appreciate its hidden beauty and natural charm.

-Guimaras is not just a tiny island; it has friendly and hospitable people with good hearts.
-That makes them different from the rest.
+Guimaras is not just a tiny island; it has friendly, hospitable people with good hearts, making them different.
 It has the heart and soul at its best.

 © 2020 Del Cusay